Our roofers are insured by a $2-million dollar general liability insurance. Fully compliant & in good standing with WBC.

 6. You Have Insufficient Insulation in Your Attic

 Proper insulation in your attic is crucial for energy efficiency.
+While assessing your attic’s insulation is a crucial step, understanding the options for enhancement is just as important.
+Discover what a roofer can do to improve the insulation of your roof to ensure maximum energy efficiency.
 Over time, insulation can become less effective due to wear and tear.
 Replacing or adding insulation can help reduce energy loss and lower your heating bills.

 7. Poor Ventilation

 Inadequate roof ventilation can cause heat to become trapped in your attic, leading to energy loss and higher cooling costs during the summer.
+Understanding the role of ventilation in energy efficiency is crucial; learn more about the benefits of proper roof ventilation to prevent energy loss through your attic.
 Proper ventilation is essential for maintaining an energy-efficient home.

 How can I tell if my roofing insulation is working correctly?